MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments.md

 - Mobile apps, including Windows 10 store app for desktop/tablet

-    Affects only users who have modified the protocol handler, for example, to force the app to connect to environment with name other than "production".
-So if the user keeps working with "production" on the mobile app (which is default now), and the admin renames the environment from "prod2" to "myprod", the mobile user is not affected.
+    Affects only users who have modified the protocol handler to force the app to connect to environment with name other than "production".
+If the user keeps working with "production" on the mobile app (which is default now), and the admin renames the environment from "prod2" to "myprod", the mobile user isn't affected.
 Otherwise, the app would throw an error, and the user would have to exit using a newly created protocol handler link.

 - Business Central add-ins and integrations with other Microsoft services

     - Outlook Add-in

-        The Add-In manifest that is saved to Exchange Server, per-organization or per-user, includes the environment name.
+        The Add-In manifest that is saved to Exchange Server, either per-organization or per-user, includes the environment name.

     - Excel Add-in

          Each user's Excel worksheet stores the environment name.
-These Excel worksheets can be stored in various locations, like the user's desktop PCs, mobile devices, file shares, SharePoint, archives, and more.
-Some locations are not accessible to admins.
+These Excel worksheets can be stored in various locations, like: the user's desktop PCs, mobile devices, file shares, SharePoint, archives.
+Some locations aren't accessible to admins.

     - Power BI

-        All reports (including the default reports deployed from the Role Center) built before the rename and Power BI apps installed before the rename would be affected.
-There is no automatic way to repair these items.
+        All reports, including the default reports deployed from the Role Center, built before the rename will be affected.
+Also, Power BI apps installed before the rename would be affected.
+There's no automatic way to repair these items.
 The partner or user would have to manually update the connections.

     - Power Apps/Automate